tpope/vim-fugitive/README.markdown

 know how to use `:Git`.
 It's vaguely akin to `:!git` but with numerous
 improvements:

+* Without any arguments `:Git` provides a magit inspired status interface that shows you the current state of your working area and index and allows you to easily stage and unstage hunks.
 * The default behavior is to directly echo the command's output.
 Quiet commands like `:Git add` avoid the dreaded "Press ENTER or type command to continue" prompt.